fuse-box/fuse-box/README.md

 Defining `test` will filter files into your plugin.
 For example `\.js$ `

-__Documentation is in progress__
+Be patient! __Documentation is in progress__

+# Upcoming features

+* Backend encapsulation / Bridges

+A real exciting concept, in which frontend code shares only the interface of a backend class.
+Calling a bridged class on client will result in seamless ajax / socket call to the backend.
+Having this will allow you to encapsulate OR remove sensetive code from public access.

+* Task runner

+It's always good to have everything in place.
+File watcher, uglifying, production buildes.
+All should here.

+* Dev server and HOT module reload

+Something that many people love, coming to fusebox

-# Wanna chat?
+# Contacts

-I love opensource and i am open for ideas, critisim, or just a chat
+I love opensource and i am listening to people.
+Feel like you can help?
+Or, maybe you just got some crazy ideas?
+Let me know, all right?

 Thow a message at me here: window.atob("c2t5cGU6bmNoYW5nZWQ=")

-If you like the idea, support the project by staring the repository.
+And If you like the idea, support the project by staring the repository.
 Much obliged.

 Peace to everybody.